 Parent-child classes are a gentle way to introduce young children to a structured class environment.
 Our list of local parent-child classes includes music, dance, swimming, preschool programs, and more.

 Going to the Zoo with Babies and Toddlers

 If your children are anything like mine, they were saying animals noises as soon as they were saying.
 Stop by these zoos to have their favorite nursery-rhyme animals come to life!

 Cosley Zoo is much smaller than Brookfield or Lincoln Park, and you can get much closer to the animals.
 It’s also quite stroller-friendly.

 There’s a pond filled with ducks, a stable with farm animals like goats, pigs, and horses, and larger exhibits with bobcats, deer, and more.
 Check out our article on Cosley Zoo ahead of time for tips.
 Pre-purchased, timed-entry tickets are required for all guests; kids and Wheaton residents (with proof of residency) are free.

 1000 Ray Moses Drive

 Aurora, IL 60505

 Stop at the reptile house, visit the bald eagles and new turtle exhibits.
-The zoo also shares its grounds with some amazing playgrounds, so it’s a good destination for the younger crowd.
+The zoo also shares its grounds with some amazing playgrounds, including Mastodon Island Peninsula Playground, so it’s a great destination for the younger crowd.

 8400 31st Street (1st Avenue and 31st Street)